nire9221/grab_n_go/README.md

 # Grab_N_Go
 ## About The Project
-grab N go is contact free store system mocking AmazonGo.
+Grab N Go is contact free store system mocking AmazonGo.
 Intel Realsense is used for frames from live video stream.
 This code is for object detection using Yolov5 with deepSORT and OpenPose.
 For customer check-in & out system, please check the code here (https://github.com/MinsuKimhero/GrabNGo_CheckInNOut)